Tipping on Amtrak Trains

 Some stations have red caps or agents to help you get to or from the train.
 You are free to tip them a few dollars per bag.

 Amtrak employees are often away from home and family for four to six days or more.
+However, the situation is different if you are on a regional train; they might be gone overnight or home at night.

 When I haven’t tipped on Amtrak

-Over my many Amtrak trips, I only had a few poor attendants who refused to tip.
+Over my many Amtrak trips, I had only a few poor attendants who refused to tip.

 Tipping Station, Coach, and Sleeping Attendants

+You can always ask if they accept electronic payments if you run out or forget.
+Packaged treats and gift cards are also lovely gestures.
 There are no ATMs on the train, nor can you get cash back, so bring tip money.

-Tipping Cafe And Dinning Car Attendants.
+Tipping Café and Dining Car Attendants.

 Safe Travels!